-- The person entitled to receive maturity amount shall discharge the KVP on its back in token of having received the payment.
+- The person entitled to receive the maturity amount shall discharge the KVP on its back in token of having received the payment.

-- In case of KVP purchased on behalf of a minor who has since attained majority at the time of encashment, the KVP shall be discharged by such. person himself and his signature attested either by the person who is known to the Post Master or Bank Officer.
+- In case of KVP purchased on behalf of a minor who has since attained majority at the time of encashment, the KVP shall be discharged by such. the person himself and his signature attested either by the person who is known to the Post Master or Bank Officer.

-- In this case, face value of the KVP with simple interest at the prevailing POSB rate for the complete months only shall be payable.
+- In this case, the face value of the KVP with simple interest at the prevailing POSB rate for the complete months only shall be payable.

 In case of premature encashment after 2 in half years, the amount payable on a KVP of Rs.1000 denomination, shall be as follows: